Estimated reading time: 7 minute(s)

 This brings us to our discussion today, on Karakul sheep farming in the world.

-The Karakul sheep is believed to be one of the oldest domesticated sheep breed in the world and originates from Bukhara region in Kazakhstan, Central Asia (Bravenboer, 2007).
+The Karakul sheep is believed to be one of the oldest domesticated sheep breed in the world and originates from Bukhara region in Uzbekistan, Central Asia (Bravenboer, 2007).
 In the early 19th century Karakul sheep farming spread in many countries like Afghanistan, United States of America, Turkey, Russia, Namibia, Botswana and South Africa.

 How Karakul sheep derive their names in different parts of the world: